 - There is no precise time table, but most trains leave Choum for Nouadhibou anywhere between 6pm and 11pm.
 Some days there are even two.
 The day we left ourselves at 7pm, a second train pulled up around 11pm, this one with a passenger cart.
 My advice though is to get to Choum around 5:30-6:00 pm like we did, so you can take the early train and don’t miss out on a good sunset.

 - Safety first!
-Bring a skiing visor or safety goggles and a proper dust mask that is easy to wear at night and in which you will be comfortable to sleep.
-On Amazon I found these safety goggles that are worth checking out.
-For the mouth this cheap mask is probably your best bet, or this one if you really want to play it safe.
+Bring a skiing visor or safety goggles and a proper dust mask that is easy to wear at night and in which you will be comfortable to sleep (check for example on Amazon).
 Without protection you might risk damage to your lungs and eyes!

 - Bring several large plastic bags to store away your backpack during the trip.
 Make sure you have everything you need within easy reach since you do not want to open the plastic bag until you get out of the wagon again.